What’s a PA?

 - Intervene in personal matters between JETs, particularly on financial issues.

-- Tell JETs, their contracting organization, or their school what they have to do.
+- Instruct JETs, their contracting organization, or their school what they have to do.

 Japanese Prefectural Advisor